jenniferjiang0511/MIT-AI-studio-HW4/README.md

 Libraries:
 - openai-whisper is for STT
 - Kokoro (KPipeline) is for TTS
-- soundfile + numpy is for writing .wav files and handle audio arrays.
+- soundfile for handling .wav files/audio files
-- pathlib and urlparse are used to resolve file paths & format caption timestamps.
+- pathlib and urlparse are used to resolve file paths & format caption timestamps

 In the first exmaple/run, I showed that my outputs folder is empty.
 I then open the program, and input a text message, "nice to meet you...".
 Then, I let the program run and I will get back a text reply (outputs/reply.txt) and a audio file (outputs/reply_speech.wav) corresponding to that text reply in the outputs folder.
 Here, if input is text, my twin agent will write in outputs/reply.txt its reply, and the TTS agent calls kokoro_tts using outputs/reply.txt and generates outputs/reply_speech.wav.